-To estimate loss severity on the mortgage loans in Spain, Fitch examined house price movements in Spain on a regional basis from 1987-1997.
-Fitch found significant differences among the regions, most notably between the regions of Madrid, Cataluña and País Vasco, and the rest of the regions in Spain.
+To estimate loss severity on the mortgage loans in Spain, Fitch examined house price movements in Spain on a regional basis from 1987-2001.
+The agency found significant differences among the regions, most notably between the regions of Madrid, Cataluña and País Vasco, and the rest of the regions in Spain.
 Cities in these three regions have experienced higher price increases than other cities in Spain.
 Based on its analysis of the real estate market, Fitch assumed slightly higher market value declines for certain regions as well as for some large urban areas.

 To derive market value declines for the respective stress scenarios, Fitch then compared the characteristics of the Spanish real estate market with markets in other European countries.
-As in its other European mortgage default models, Fitch increased market value declines for higher value properties.
+As in its other European mortgage default models, the agency increased market value declines for higher value properties.
 These properties are generally subject to higher market value declines in a deteriorating market than homes with average or below-average market values due to limited demand for such properties.
-Approximately 16% of the reference pool is considered by Fitch to be secured on high value ('jumbo') properties.
+Approximately 37% of the reference pool is considered by Fitch to be secured on high value ('jumbo') properties.

-In terms of geographic concentration, the properties securing the portfolio are predominantly in the Cataluña (29.4%), Madrid (33%) and Andalucía (9.2%) regions, while no other region represents more than 8% of the portfolio.
-Fitch deemed that no region was sufficiently dominant geographically to warrant a special increase in its MVD.
+In terms of geographic concentration, the properties securing the portfolio are predominantly in the Cataluña (31.5%), Madrid (27.6%) and Andalucía (16.7%) regions, while no other region represents more than 6% of the portfolio.
+The agency deemed that no region was sufficiently dominant geographically to warrant a special increase in its MVD.

-When calculating recovery value, Fitch's model reduces each property value by the market value decline, external foreclosure costs, and the cost to the servicer of carrying the loan from delinquency through to default.
+When calculating recovery value, Fitch's model reduces each property value by the market value decline, external foreclosure costs and the cost to the servicer of carrying the loan from delinquency through to default.
 The cost of carrying the loan depends on the time to foreclosure as well as the applied interest rate, which, in the worst case scenario, Fitch assumes to be 10%.
-Fitch believes the assumed time to foreclosure for Foncaixa H4 is 3 years.
+The agency assumes the time to foreclosure to be three years.

 Due to the line of credit facility, the recovery value is shared pari passu between initial advances and any further drawdowns secured on the same property, pro rata according to their respective current balances.
-In the light of historical drawdown data provided by LC, Fitch has assumed that 50% of loans were fully drawn to their lines of credit in calculating loss severity.
+In view of historical drawdown data provided by LC, Fitch has assumed that 50% of the loans were fully drawn to their lines of credit in calculating loss severity.

-Surveillance
+■ Surveillance

 Fitch will monitor the transaction on a regular basis and as warranted by events.
-Fitch's structured finance team ensures that the assigned ratings remain, in Fitch's view, an appropriate reflection of the issued notes' credit risk.
+Fitch's structured finance team ensures that the assigned ratings remain, in the agency's view, an appropriate reflection of the issued notes' credit risk.